-If you currently have a Nespresso Vertuoline coffee machine then there aren’t many trustworthy refillable pods that you can pick from.
+If you currently have a Nespresso VertuoLine coffee machine, you should be aware that there aren’t many trustworthy refillable pods that you can pick from.

-This is because Vertuo machines run exclusively on their branded original VertuoLine capsules, which have a barcode around the rim.
+This is because Vertuo machines run exclusively on their branded original VertuoLine capsules that have a barcodes printed on their rims.

 The machine reads the barcode and understands what type of pod you’ve put in, creating the optimal brewing conditions.

 This sophisticated technology is patented by Nespresso, so it’s hard for other companies to come up with an efficient refillable alternative.

 It should be noted that some products are advertised as reusable and compatible with a VertuoLine, but the reviews on those are quite bad.

 One lady even reported her machine got permanently damaged after using one of these products.

 However, there is still hope, as a few companies have managed to go around the complications that the Nespresso patented technology creates.

 The best options for a refillable capsule that’s compatible with Nespresso Vertuoline machines are:

 The MyCap pack contains: